-Experienced brewers have chosen the following hops as substitutions of Aquila:
+Experienced brewers have chosen the following hop varieties as substitutions of Aquila:

 Is Aquila available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Aquila hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.